11 minutes read

 What Does The Misuse of Drugs Act Say?

-We briefly touched on this subject already, but it is now time to explain in a bit more detail what this law does.
+We briefly touched on this subject already, but it is now time to explain in a bit more detail.

 CBD products with high THC are most likely still considered a controlled substance under the misuse of drugs regulations, although the regulatory practice is unclear on this point.

-Furthermore, some people are considering using CBD as a medical remedy and the rise of medicinal cannabis means that there is a possibility that CBD oils with high THC could qualify as legal medical products.
+Furthermore, some people are considering using CBD as a medical remedy.
+The rise of medicinal cannabis means that there is a possibility that CBD oils with high THC could qualify as legal medical products.
 We have to stress that this is now not possible.
 Your CBD products should not contain any medical claims, they can only be marketed as food supplements.

 What About Novel Foods Regulation?

-Novel foods regulation is a piece of EU law dealing with innovative products on the food and agricultural market.
+Novel foods regulation is a piece of EU law dealing with innovative products in the food and agricultural market.
 A novel food is defined as food that had not been consumed to a significant degree by humans in the EU before 15 May 1997.
-In order to ensure the safety of these products, any novel food, including cannabis oil and other UK CBD products must be subjected to an approval process.
+To ensure the safety of these products, any novel food, including cannabis oil and other UK CBD products must be subjected to an approval process.

-The UK has been in a sort of grace period when it comes to the regulation, or to put it differently, it has not been particularly strict in enforcing the regulation on novel food products.
+The UK has been in a sort of grace period when it comes to the regulation.
+To put it differently, it has not been particularly strict in enforcing the regulation on novel food products.
 However, you should note that the government has set a deadline for companies to bring their CBD oil in compliance with the novel food standards.

 We advise you to consult with a CBD legal expert.